5 Benefits of Earned Value Management (EVM)

 Risk – Project risk management involves assessing the cost and schedule impact of risks and implementing mitigation strategies to reduce those impacts.
 Identifying schedule activities associated with risks and mitigations allows for more accurate analysis of cost and schedule impacts, and management of change.
 Factoring risk and uncertainty into the budgeting process ensures contingencies are in-place to fund mitigations as risks are realized on the project.

 Most professionals working in the project management field would agree that all of the above disciplines represent good project management, regardless of whether EVM is applied on a project or not.
 Most project organizations desire to do these things well, even if they have room to improve.
 But an Earned Value Management System (EVMS) cannot function if these four disciplines are not integrated into a single system.
 For an EVMS, the parts do not work outside of the whole.
 For this reason, EVM is often referred to as Integrated Program Management (IPM), and a well-functioning EVMS will ensure good project management practices are performed across these four dimensions, yielding all of the organizational benefits provided by each.
+Ultimately, it will help to ensure teams and management have all of the tools they need at the ready ahead of an integrated baseline review.

 A 1994 Coopers & Lybrand and TASC study estimated the cost of a government mandated EVMS at 0.9% of the contract cost.
 A 2016 survey by the Joint Space Cost Council (JSCC) found that most contractors already have management systems that contain many of the components of an EVMS, so the cost of the gap between an existing system and a fully compliant EVMS is much less than 0.9%.